 Signs and symptoms of bladder cancer

 Blood in the urine is the most common symptom when a bladder tumour is present.
-Tumours in the bladder lining (non–muscle-invasive) do not cause bladder pain and usually do not present with lower urinary tract symptoms (urge to urinate, irritation).
+Tumours in the bladder lining (non–muscle-invasive) can cause a burning sensation and discomfort when passing urine as well as a need to urinate more often.